rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/installation.md

 ## reaction reset

-Resets the Reaction database, updates npm modules, and optionally removes `node_modules` before updating.
+Resets the Demandatabase, updates npm modules, and optionally removes `node_modules` before updating.

 This will give you a fresh test dataset from `private/data`.